schemathesis/schemathesis/docs/cli.rst

     --7d4db38ad065994d913cb02b2982e3ba--

-Saved cassettes can be replayed with ``schemathesis replay`` command.
+Saved cassettes can be replayed with ``st replay`` command.
 Additionally, you may filter what interactions to replay by these parameters:

 - ``id``.
 Specific, unique ID;